-Dilute 30 ml of concentrated Wash Solution with 1170 ml deionized water to a final volume of 1200 ml.
+Dilute 30 mL of concentrated Wash Solution with 1170 mL deionized water to a final volume of 1200 mL.
 The diluted Wash Solution is stable for 2 weeks at room temperature.

-4.4 Disposal of the Kit
+Disposal of the Kit

-The disposal of the kit must be made according to the national official regulations.
-Special information for this product is given in the Material Safety Data Sheets (see chapter 13).
+The disposal of the kit must be made according to the national regulations.
+Special information for this product is given in the Material Safety Data Sheet.

-4.5 Damaged Test Kits
+Damaged Test Kits

-In case of any severe damage of the test kit or components, DRG[®] have to be informed written, latest one week after receiving the kit.
+In case of any severe damage to the test kit or components, the supplier has to be informed in writing, at the latest, one week after receiving the kit.
 Severely damaged single components should not be used for a test run.
 They have to be stored until a final solution has been found.
 After this, they should be disposed according to the official regulations.